opensimworld/active-npcs/README.md

 llRegionSay(68, "!
 0000-0000-0000-0000  Bob Bob say hello");
 ```
 The UUID can be zero, and the name of the NPC must be repeated twice, as shown above
+* ONLY scripts owned by the owner of the controller can send commands this way *

 ## Setting controller variables from other objects